Version 2.0: March 23, 2021 | Status: FINAL

 You can also download this protocol as a pdf file.

-- Before the trip
+- Before the start of the tour

-- Crew training/instruction
+- Crew training and instruction

-- Measures on board
+- Measures on board of the ship

 - Cycling arrangements